 The word Epiphany is from the Greek word ἐπιφάνεια, epiphaneia derives from the verb “to appear” and means “manifestation” or “appearance.”

-Epiphany is observed on January 6th each year to commemorate the visit of the Magi (wise men) to see the Christ child.
+Epiphany is observed on January 6 each year to commemorate the visit of the Magi (wise men) to see the Christ child.
 Many view this event as the first manifestation of Christ to the Gentiles.
-We will observe Epiphany Sunday during the 9:30 AM worship service on January 5th.
+In 2025, we will observe Epiphany Sunday on January 5.

 It is hard not to get caught up in the commercial aspects of Christmas.
 But if we can better observe the liturgical seasons of Advent, Christmas, and Epiphany, we may find the Christmas spirit stays with us much longer.